 If you’re willing to keep up with the latest legislation and do your own calculations, it isn’t unheard of for smaller companies or businesses with an in-house HR team to do their own payroll.

-However, the downsides to processing payroll yourself is that it can be costly and takes time and resources away from your main business and there’s also an increased chance of errors, which are often followed by penalties.
+However, the downsides to processing payroll yourself is that it can be costly and takes time and resources away from your main business.
+There’s also an increased chance of errors, which are often followed by penalties.

 While this will depend on the scale of your company, typically speaking, handling payroll in-house is more expensive than outsourcing payroll when taking into account direct and indirect costs of hiring resources internally to process payroll, eg, the salary of the employees, bonuses, medical insurances, computers and systems, training, licenses and maintenance, recruitment costs.